 What do you think makes a great king or queen?
 Should they be mighty conqueror that amasses a vast empire, a just ruler that governs fairly, or perhaps a glorious leader who inspires their people during tough times?

 Featuring the likes of Queen Victoria, William the Conqueror, Charlemagne and Catherine the Great, we’ve compiled a list of who we consider to be Europe’s 50 most successful monarchs from the Middle Ages to the 20th Century, but we want you to have the final say.

 To sweeten the deal, your vote will put you in the running to win a family ticket (for two adults and three children, age 5-15 years old) to Hampton Court Palace.
 This prize also includes an overnight stay in London, so that you can spend the whole day exploring the grandeur of its Great Hall, Queen Anne’s baroque chapel, the Tudor kitchen and, of course, its maze that has been boggling minds for 300 years.

-Voting closes on 5 July.
+Please note: in a change to what was originally advertised, the vote will now close on 18 June.
 The public’s choice of the all-time greatest royal will be revealed in a special edition of All About History, along with a breakdown of every other rulers’ final ranking, with expert commentary from celebrated historians, in-depth profiles of key figures and more.